 There is one Spring in each life:

 Because if God gaves us voice, it was for us to sing!

 And if one day I shall be dust, ashes, and nothing

 then may my night be a dawn,

 and may I get lost… that I can find myself…

 This poem shows love in the breathtaking form searching for which turns out to be the vital importance and last constanly.

-The character of the poem – the feminine “I” is free from social limitations whereas it express the wish to love varios people without binding a anybody.
+The character of the poem – the feminine “I” is free from social limitations whereas it express the wish to love varios people without binding anybody.